DakotaK92/Challenge-19-Progressive-Web-Applications-PWA-JATE/README.md

 Inside the local storage you can see "Hello World" is saved:
 ![JATE - Hello World!](https://github.com/DakotaK92/Challenge-19-Progressive-Web-Applications-PWA-Text-Editor/assets/46942706/8ad59ab3-b696-4e5e-ae5e-5a520301e072)

-You can see the "service worker is up and running:
+You can see the service worker is up and running:
 ![JATE - Service Worker](https://github.com/DakotaK92/Challenge-19-Progressive-Web-Applications-PWA-Text-Editor/assets/46942706/71f1fffa-c953-499a-9864-3aa1a844c0cd)

 You can also see we have a manifold going as well: